andrew-edwards/fitting-size-spectra/README.md

 Manually re-running fitting3rep.r and the randomly generated numbers are shifted along by 1.
 Though I'd figured that all out last year in seedTest/ but want to re-run code here and save the .Rdata files, because the currently saved ones give shifted random numbers to what I get from re-running the code.
 I thought it was a n R version issue, but don't think so.
 So about to create new branch and then re-run in that, recreate the .pdf of the paper (having saved a version), and compare figures.
 Expect figures won't change at all, I know that LCD number changes slightly (not important, but want it to agree with simulations from code).
 Manually checking numbers in the manuscript, and documenting in readReRun.txt.

 Test.

+Internet too slow at work.
+Go home and:

+git push

+git co master

+git merge re-run

+**CHECK that figures are as in the submitting version**

+tidy this file up (deleting these final bits, and edit further up).

+Do a note to say this is the release version.

+Commit and push

+See if it says 'download ZIP' at home when not logged in.

+Add a release tag to GitHub.

+Download zip.

+Submit to MEE, along with other code.